benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - Hi everyone!
 - **RESTART THE TIMER!!!!**
 - I'm excited to be a part of Houston React Developers
-  - Sharing about sharing in React 😂
+  - Sharing about _sharing_ in React 😂
 - We're basically gonna go on a 8-year journey with React
+  - But instead of going past to present
+  - I'm gonna work our way backwards
-  - Starting w/ mixins in the beginning to Hooks right now
+  - Starting w/ Hooks in the beginning to mixins 8 years ago
 - **Slides are available online**
-- I'm gonna be paying attention to the chat a bit, so join in!
+- I'm gonna try to pay attention to the chat as we go, so feel free to join in!
 - **RESTART THE TIMER!!!!**

 =====